 If your musical instrument is too big to be secured in the seat, it will be transported as checked baggage only.
 The airline allows your musical instrument to be checked in substitution of one free checked baggage allowed under the baggage policy.
 If the maximum dimensions of the instrument exceed the limit of 150 linear inches, it will not be eligible for transport.
 Also, the maximum weight limit for the instrument is 165 pounds.

 Southwest only allows small pets such as cats and dogs to accompany the passenger in the cabin.
 They are to be kept in the pet carrier for the entire duration of the flight.
 The passenger needs to pay the pet fare, which is 95USD if you are traveling with a small cat or a dog.
 The fare is applicable for one pet carrier.

 The airline does not ask to show a health certificate for the pet.
-Also, Southwest does not allow pets who have an illness, poor kennel training, aggressive behaviour on their airplane.
-Please check Southwest’s official website for additional information on their pet policy.
+Also, Southwest does not allow pets with an illness, poor kennel training, or aggressive behavior on their airplane.
+Please check Southwest airlines official site for additional information on their pet policy.

 A carry-on bag for Southwest must be 24*16*10 inches in size.
 If you see measures in linear inches, these refer to the bag’s overall length, breadth, and height.
 So, the linear size for a carry-on for Southwest is 50 inches.

 We recommend that you verify the airline’s baggage size and weight restrictions before purchasing carry-on luggage.
 The dimensions for domestic flights are generally 45 linear inches.
 However, this may differ from international flights.